-Parents are usually the first to know if there is a problem.
+Parents are usually the first to notice if there is a problem.

-Have your child’s hearing tested by an audiologist if you ever have concerns, even if your child has previously had a normal hearing test.
+Have your child’s hearing tested by an audiologist if you ever have concerns, even if your child has had a normal hearing test before.
 Contact your local public health hearing clinic or your family health care provider to find out more about making a referral.

 See your health care provider right away if your child has any of the following:

 - Reddened skin around the ear